Your shopping cart is currently empty.

 The sycamore maple only begins to bloom at the age of 25 to 40 years.
 The flowering period is from April to May, at the same time as the leaves appear, or shortly thereafter.
 The hermaphroditic flowers hang densely together on 6 to 15 cm long, overhanging panicles.
 They are yellow-green, five-petaled, radially symmetrical, and have a double perianth.

-The five lobed leaves are arranged opposite each other, about 20 cm long and 10 to 15 cm wide.
-The upper side of the leaf is dark green and the underside is light grey-green to purple.
-In autumn the leaves turn golden yellow and reddish at higher altitudes.
+The five-lobed leaves are arranged oppositely, approximately 20 cm long and 10 to 15 cm wide.
+The upper surface of the leaf is dark green, while the underside is light grayish-green to purplish.
+In autumn, the leaves turn golden yellow, and reddish at higher altitudes.

-The fruits are formed as two-part winged nuts and ripen from September to October.
-Each fruit is about 3,5 to 4,5 cm long and up to 15 mm wide.
-They have one wing and contain a small, spherical nut.
+The fruits are formed in the form of two-part winged nuts and ripen from September to October.
+Each part is about 3,5 to 4,5 cm long and up to 15 mm wide.
+They have a wing and contain a small, spherical nut.

 Sycamore care and location

-A sunny to partially shaded location with moist, calcareous soil is ideal for planting the sycamore maple.
+A sunny to partially shaded location is ideal for planting sycamore maples.
 The trees are relatively undemanding, but do not tolerate waterlogging.

 Pruning sycamore maple